zlianghahaha/zlianghahaha.github.io/_pages/about.md

 I received my Bachelor's degree from [University of Wisconsin, Madison](https://www.wisc.edu/) in Madison, WI, US, where I was worked with [Professor.
 Juda Shohet](https://directory.engr.wisc.edu/ece/Faculty/Shohet_J-/) in the Plasma Processing & Technology lab at UW-Madison.

 # Research
 My research interests recently focus on **Quantum Machine Learning** and **Quantum Optimal Control**.
 My research aim to find methods to solve the noise problem in NISQ era quantum computer and reduce the compliation overhead in quantum computer.
+I am also interested in outreach and education in software and system level quantum computing.
+I have organizing the [Quantum Computer System Lecture Series (QuCS)](sites.nd.edu/quantum/) with my friend Hanrui Wang.

 # Education